purepm/hiring-exercises/README.md

 ## Tech setup

-As a pair-programmed exercise, your pair will have this all prepared in advance on their machine, ready for your session!
+As a pair-programming exercise, your pair will have this all prepared in advance on their machine, ready for your session!

 If you wish to familiarize yourself with the project in advance, read on!